jywarren/scrollgraph/README.md

   * AHA! seems this causes the 10px offset and gets us in a loop of creating keyframes

 * [ ] SOLVE 10px offset!!
-  * 0.1 scaling factor??
-Try turning it off
+  * [ ] 0.1 scaling factor??
+YES THIS WAS IT-- solve this!
+  * [ ] ALSO keyframe offset limits maybe aren't working?

 * [ ] figure out canvas scaling to not be a gigantic webpage? div scrolling?
   * google canvas page scale